MolSSI/QCFractal/docs/qcfractal/source/setup_quickstart.rst

      - Parsl

 QCFractal is highly adaptable and is not limited to the above use cases.
-For example, it possible to mix local, cluster, supercomputer, and cloud :term:`Managers <Manager>`.
+For example, it possible to mix local, cluster, supercomputer, and cloud :term:`Managers <Manager>` simultaneously.
 In addition, a cloud instance may provide a good option for running ``qcfractal-server`` when a persistent web-exposed server is not otherwise available.

 Quickstart Setups